Last Updated on

 You can get a warranty for the different parts of this system.
 The motor comes with a ten-year warranty, which is why we have dubbed it the best smart garage door opener.
 The Belt has a fifteen-year warranty.
 The parts and accessories have a one year warranty.

-This system is one of the most powerful best-rated garage door opener at three-quarter horsepower.
+This system is one of the most powerful best-rated garage door openers at three-quarter horsepower.
 It has a traditional chain drive, but Genie still promises that its operation is quiet.

 This particular model has Safe-T-Beam system that prevents accidents with an invisible infrared beam across the opening of your garage.
 The door will automatically reverse if something crosses the beam while the door is going down.